 While they both are different processes and serve a different purpose, appraisals and inspections do have a few things in common.
 They both are beneficial to the homeowner and the lender because they ensure the home is worth what you’re paying and that the property is safe to reside in.
 Both are completed by a third-party professional who has nothing to gain or lose from the results.
 This makes it easy for you to feel confident in their findings.

 Appraisals and inspections are both critical steps in the home buying process.
-If you’re looking to purchase a new home, and you need assistance in the process, contact Anne Townes Real Estate today!
+If you’re looking to purchase a new home, and you need assistance in the process, contact Anne Townes Team today!
 We’re professional realtors in Chester County, PA who can help you with the inspection and appraisal process.